htbkoo/lightweight-epub-reader/README.md

-# typescript-react-app-template
+# lightweight-epub-reader
-A template repository for bootstrapping react app in typescript (created with create-react-app with typescript)
+The repository for a lightweight epub-reader progressive web app (created with create-react-app with typescript).